High order well-balanced Arbitrary-Lagrangian-Eulerian ADER discontinuous Galerkin schemes on general polygonal moving meshes: Numerical method

 Third, we consider the so-called \textit{fluctuations}.
-At the beginning of the simulation we initialize $\u_f^0=\u_f^0(\x)$ as the spatial polynomial of~\eqref{eq.Dubiner_phi_spatial} representing $\Q_\text{IC} - \Q_E$.
+At the beginning of the simulation we initialize \RIIcolor{$\u_f^0$} as the spatial polynomial expressed via~\eqref{eq.Dubiner_phi_spatial} representing $\Q_\text{IC} - \Q_E$.
 Then, $\u_f^n$ is the result of our numerical well-balanced simulation at each timestep $t^n$, see~\eqref{eqn.corrector-f}, and $\q_f^n$ the corresponding predictor~\eqref{eqn.predictor-f}.
-We highlight that not all the operations of a standard high order DG scheme can be performed directly on the fluctuations (deviations from equilibrium), because considered without the corresponding equilibrium, they do not give raise to physically valid state vectors.
-So, during the algorithm, we will need to recover $\u_h$ and $\q_h$ several times (e.g. for evaluating fluxes/sources, the transformation from conservative to primitive variables and viceversa) and then go immediately back to $\u_f$ by exploiting the knowledge and the properties of the equilibrium.
+We highlight that not all the operations of a standard high order DG scheme can be performed directly on the fluctuations (deviations from equilibrium), because they, considered without the corresponding equilibrium, do not give raise to physically valid state vectors.
+So, during the algorithm, we will need several times to recover the values of $\u_h$ and $\q_h$ at certain \RIIcolor{spacetime points} (e.g. for evaluating fluxes/sources, the transformation from conservative to primitive variables and viceversa) and then go immediately back to $\u_f$ by exploiting the knowledge and the properties of the equilibrium.

 Note also that in the non well-balanced version of our numerical scheme, the polynomial $\u_h$ represents the direct result of the numerical simulation (see~\eqref{eqn.corrector} and refer to~\cite{gaburro2020high} for the description of the pure non well-balanced scheme).
-Instead, in the \textit{well-balanced} version $\u_h$ is always recovered in each quadrature point $(\x,t)$ as the sum between the exact equilibrium $\Q_E$ and the polynomial representing the fluctuations $\u_f$, i.e.
+Instead, in the \textit{well-balanced} version $\u_h$ is always recovered in \RIIcolor{each spacetime point $(\x,t)$ where it is needed (e.g. on quadrature points)} as the sum between the exact equilibrium $\Q_E$ and the polynomial representing the fluctuations $\u_f$ \RIIcolor{evaluated at that point}, i.e.